-- 6. Chief Officer the Localism Act 2011 defines Chief Officer as: - Head of Paid Service in Cardiff this is the Chief Executive - Monitoring Officer in Cardiff this is the Director of Governance & Legal Services - Statutory Chief Officers in Cardiff these are - o Director for Education and Lifelong Learning, - Director of Social Services - Corporate Director Resources who undertakes the role of Section151 Officer - Non-statutory Chief Officers this refers to non-statutory posts that report directly to the Head of Paid Service so in Cardiff this would be - - o Corporate Director for People and Communities - o Director for Economic Development - o Director for Planning, Transport and Environment - Deputy Chief Officers this refers to officers that report directly to statutory or non-statutory Chief Officers.
-In Cardiff this includes - - Assistant Director for Education and Lifelong Learning - Assistant Director for Children's Services - Assistant Director for Corporate Landlord - Assistant Director for Housing and Communities - Assistant Director for Customer Services - Assistant Director for Street Scene - Head of Service for Finance - Head of Performance and Partnerships - Head of Democratic Services statutory role which reports to the Monitoring Officer - Chief Officer for HR People Services - Chief Digital Officer - There are also some Operational Managers that report directly to statutory or non-statutory Chief Officers (Corporate Director Resources, Directors of Economic Development; Governance and Legal Services; Social Services) and so for the purposes of this policy these posts are included within this definition.
-Operational Managers are employed on the same terms and conditions as the Council's Heads of Service and Chief Officers as indicated in paragraph 19. - 7.
+- 6. Chief Officer the Localism Act 2011 defines Chief Officer as: - Head of Paid Service in Cardiff this is the Chief Executive - Monitoring Officer in Cardiff this is the Director of Governance & Legal Services - Statutory Chief Officers in Cardiff these are - - Director for Education and Lifelong Learning, - Director of Social Services - Corporate Director Resources who undertakes the role of Section151 Officer - Non-statutory Chief Officers this refers to non-statutory posts that report directly to the Head of Paid Service so in Cardiff this would be - - Corporate Director for People and Communities - Director for Economic Development - Director for Planning, Transport and Environment - Deputy Chief Officers this refers to officers that report directly to statutory or non-statutory Chief Officers.
+In Cardiff this includes - - Assistant Director for Education and Lifelong Learning - Assistant Director for Children's Services - Assistant Director for Corporate Landlord - Assistant Director for Housing and Communities - Assistant Director for Street Scene - $\circ~$ Head of Service for Finance - Head of Performance and Partnerships - Head of Democratic Services statutory role which reports to the Monitoring Officer - Chief Officer for HR People Services - Chief Digital Officer - There are also some Operational Managers that report directly to statutory or non-statutory Chief Officers (Corporate Director Resources, Directors of Economic Development; Governance and Legal Services; Social Services) and so for the purposes of this policy these posts are included within this definition.
+Operational Managers are employed on the same terms and conditions as the Council's Heads of Service and Chief Officers as indicated in paragraph 16. - 7.
 Lowest Paid Employees the Localism Act 2011 requires the Council to define its 'lowest paid employee' within the pay policy statement.
 Within the Council the lowest paid employees are those appointed on SCP6 of the NJC nationally agreed pay spine.
 However, with effect from 1st September 2012 the Council adopted the Voluntary Living Wage for its employees.
-Therefore, the minimum pay is currently £8.45 per hour.
-This is to rise to £8.75 per hour from 1st April 2018. - 8.
-The Voluntary Living Wage paid by the Council is higher than the Government's compulsory National Living Wage for over 25 year olds which currently is £7.50 per hour (from April 2017).
+Therefore, the minimum pay is currently £8.75 per hour.
+This is to rise to £9.00 per hour from 1st April 2019. - 8.
+The National Joint Council for Local Government Services (the NJC) pay agreement for 2018-20 (Annex 1) includes the introduction of a new pay scale with effect from 1st April 2019.
+The minimum point on the new pay scale is Point 1 which equates to an hourly rate of pay of £9.00, which is equivalent to the Voluntary Living Wage.
+The